101medialab/editorial-media-projects/hypebeast-gift-guide/cms/pages/loro-piana-gift-guide-2022.md

   noindex: false
   title: Loro Piana Gift Guide 2022
   description: >-
-    Welcome to Hypebeast’s curated Gift Index.
+    Welcome to Hypebeast's curated Gift Index.
 A visual library of products is presented as an easy-to-navigate resource for all things gifting.
-This week, some Burberry icons make a return in the brand’s latest offering. og:title: Loro Piana Gift Guide 2022
+Loro Piana’s cozy winter staples land in this week’s installment, with new blends of its artisanal cashmere. og:title: Loro Piana Gift Guide 2022
   additional_tags: >-
-    <meta content="Welcome to Hypebeast’s curated Gift Index.
+    <meta content="Welcome to Hypebeast's curated Gift Index.
 A visual library
     of products is presented as an easy-to-navigate resource for all things gifting.
-This week, some Burberry icons make a return in the brand’s latest offering." property="og:description"><meta content="Welcome to Hypebeast’s
-    curated Gift Index.
+Loro Piana’s cozy winter staples land in this week’s installment, with new blends of its artisanal cashmere." property="og:description"><meta content="Welcome to Hypebeast's curated Gift Index.
 A visual library of products is presented as an easy-to-navigate resource for all things gifting.
-This week, some Burberry icons make a return in the brand’s latest offering." property="twitter:description"><meta property="og:type" content="website">
+Loro Piana’s cozy winter staples land in this week’s installment, with new blends of its artisanal cashmere." property="twitter:description"><meta property="og:type" content="website">
   twitter:title: Loro Piana Gift Guide 2022
 ---